Sgt. Benjamin C. Edinger

 Although a computer technician by trade, Sergeant Edinger was recruited to come to 2d platoon as a radio operator after his noteworthy service with 2d Force Reconnaissance Company, Task Force Tarawa during Operation Iraqi Freedom.
 He immediately made an impact on his team by mastering the difficult communication systems required of his job and applying this mastery during a shortened unit training phase and MEU Pre-Deployment Training Phase.
 His mastery of the Marine Air-Ground Task Force SIDS (MSIDS) data system allowed his team to provide Reconnaissance and Surveillance to 2d Bn, 5th Special Forces Group during their pre-deployment training for OIF II, thus marking a new relationship between these two units.

-Above summary of action reflects eyewitness account of Capt.
+The above summary of action reflects the eyewitness account of Capt.
 T.A.
 Douglas

 The above statement is true to the best of my recollection.
 Sgt.
 Edinger was an outstanding young Marine who's toughness and physical courage will be sorely missed.
 GySgt.
 BR Reid